Transfer of Learning: A Complete Guide for TeachersTransfer of Learning: A Complete Guide for Teachers - educational concept illustration

 The General Skills Myth

-One persistent misconception holds that teaching general skills, like critical thinking or problem-solving, will automatically enhance performance across all domains.
+One persistent misconception holds that teaching general skills, like structural-learning.com/post/what-is-critical-thinking">critical thinking or problem-solving, will automatically enhance performance across all domains.
 Research suggests this view is overly optimistic.
 While some general strategies exist, expertise is largely domain-specific.

 This doesn't mean we should abandon teaching thinking skills, but we should recognise that critical thinking in one domain doesn't automatically transfer to another.
 Students need opportunities to practise thinking skills across multiple domains.

-The Practice Myth
+The Practise Myth

 The Understanding Myth